theOehrly/Fast-F1/docs/contributing/contributing.rst

 Expiring
 ~~~~~~~~

-1. Announce the API changes in a new file
+1. Announce the deprecation in the changelog
-   :file:`docs/README.rst`  (reference your pull request as well).
+   :file:`docs/changelog.rst` (reference your pull request as well)
    For the content, you can usually copy the deprecation notice
    and adapt it slightly.
 2. Change the code functionality and remove any related deprecation warnings.